 Hubstaff offers application and URL monitoring so that you can track the programs and websites that your team uses and visits each day.
 This gives you a better understanding of what tools are needed to work productively, and which sites and products serve as a time-suck and distraction.

 The software integrates with a huge number of apps, from Trello to Mavenlink, Salesforce to Zendesk, so that all of your employees can track their time and monitor their productivity across the applications that they already use.

 Hubstaff includes activity monitoring and benchmarking, which tracks keyboard and mouse usage to rate your workers’ activity levels.
 Benchmark employee performance, and compare individuals and teams to see who is most efficient and productive, or where resources are being over-allocated or wasted.

 The software also offers optional screen capture and time tracking features, so that you can get solid proof-of-work from each of your employees.
 Know exactly how long it takes for each task to be completed.

 All of the information collected by Hubstaff’s monitoring and tracking features is compiled into incredibly useful reports that can be distributed to clients, used for internal performance reviews, or to inform promotion decisions.

 Track Time and Productivity

 Free for 14 Days

-Remote worker monitoring and time tracking can offer huge benefits to companies large and small, and can empower workers to take control of their productivity and output.
-Accurately monitoring the time your teams spend working on client projects, on internal tasks, and on non-work related items, can help you to better manage your organisation and gain a greater understanding of just what is going on each day.
+Remote employee monitoring and time tracking can offer huge benefits to companies large and small.
+It can empower teams to take control of their productivity and output.
+Accurately monitoring the time your teams spend working on client projects, on internal tasks, and on non-work related items, can help you to better manage your organization and gain a greater understanding of what is going on each day.

-If implemented well, remote worker monitoring can have a hugely positive effect on your company, and the culture surrounding time tracking and monitoring can help to dramatically transform employee dedication and performance, and help you to run a better business.
+When implemented well, remote staff monitoring can have a hugely positive effect on your company.
+Creating a culture surrounding time tracking and monitoring can help to dramatically transform employee dedication and performance, and help you to run a better business.